NoahGJAC/RaidersOfTheLostTerminal/README.md

 ## Installation

-To play "Indiana Jones and The Lost Terminal", follow these steps:
+To play "Indiana Jones Raiders of the The Lost Terminal", follow these steps:

 1. Clone the repository
 2. Navigate to the project directory